dvdmtw98/notes/notes-vault/miscellaneous/philosophical-doctrines.md

 #### Casual Determinism
 Every event is necessitated by preceding events and laws
-Human behavior is determined by generics and neuro-chemistry
+Human behavior is determined by generics and neurochemistry

 #### Psychological Determinism
 Humans actions are determined by psychological factors - unconscious drive, conditioning